alec-tschantz/planet/README.md

 ![status](https://img.shields.io/badge/status-development-orange)

-This repository provides a reimplementation of [this](https://github.com/Kaixhin/PlaNet) repository, which is itself a reimplementation of the paper [Learning Latent Dynamics for Planning from Pixels](https://arxiv.org/abs/1811.04551) and associated [code](https://github.com/google-research/planet).
+This repository provides a reimplementation of the [Kaixhin/PlaNet](https://github.com/Kaixhin/PlaNet) repository, which is itself a reimplementation of [Learning Latent Dynamics for Planning from Pixels](https://arxiv.org/abs/1811.04551) and the associated [code](https://github.com/google-research/planet).
 It was implemented for the purpose of understanding the model, and currently implements nothing over and above the previous implementations.

 ## Requirements